livvydoodlez/SF64-Super-Score-Tracker/README.md

-TERMS AND CONDITIONS:

-You may edit the program as you see fit, but you are not allowed to remove my credits from the program.
+Terms and Conditions:

+    Modification Rights:
+    You are free to modify and adapt this program as needed to suit your requirements.
+However, the credits associated with this program must remain intact and cannot be removed or altered in any way.

+    Usage in Streaming Content:
-If you are going to use this program on streaming content, please make sure the credits is not hidden or removed from the program display.
+    If you choose to use this program in any form of streaming or public broadcast, please ensure that the credits are clearly visible and not obscured or removed from the display.

+By using this program, you agree to comply with these terms.